Gardner Minshew: Las Vegas Raiders

-Minshew signed a two-year deal with the Las Vegas Raiders on March 14, 2024.
+Minshew signed a two-year deal with the Las Vegas Raiders on March 14, 2024 worth $25 million.
 He was named the team's starting quarterback on August 18.
 In Week 2, Minshew rallied the Raiders to an upset road victory over the Ravens, orchestrating three scoring drives in the fourth quarter to overcome a 10-point deficit.
 Through five games, Minshew completed 70.7% of his passes for 1,014 yards and four touchdowns but also threw five interceptions, including a 100-yard pick-six in a Week 5 loss to the Denver Broncos.
 After the Raiders dropped to 2–3, Minshew was benched for Aidan O'Connell on October 9.
 In Week 7 against the Los Angeles Rams, Minshew replaced an injured O'Connell during the first half and committed four turnovers in relief as the Raiders lost 20–15.
 In Week 12, in a 29–19 loss to the Denver Broncos, Minshew sustained a season-ending broken collarbone when a tackle by Cody Barton drove Minshew's left shoulder into the turf.

 Minshew was released by the Raiders on March 12, 2025.

 Kansas City Chiefs

-On March 17, 2025, Minshew signed a one-year deal with the Kansas City Chiefs.
+On March 17, 2025, Minshew signed a one-year, $1.17 million contract with the Kansas City Chiefs.
+Following a season-ending knee injury to starter Patrick Mahomes in Week 15, Minshew was named the starter for Week 16, but suffered a non-displaced tibial plateau fracture in the game, ending his own season.

+Arizona Cardinals

+On March 12, 2026, Minshew signed a one-year, $5.75 million contract with the Arizona Cardinals.